IBMStreams/streamsx.hbase/README.md

 ## Building the toolkit

 The toolkit uses maven (http://maven.apache.org/).
-Maven will d
+Maven will download the needed dependencies.
 * Set M2_HOME to point to the maven directory.
 * Pick the correct pom file for your install.
 In com.ibm.streamsx.hbase, there are three example pom files:
       * pom-v094.xml: HBASE 0.94, hadoop 1